 Karen Strom, Partner

-Karen Strom received her Juris Doctor from Hofstra University School of Law in 1988.
-Previously a partner in a Garden City law firm specializing in real property tax review proceedings and condemnation law, Karen founded the law firm of Schroder & Strom, LLP in January 2000.
+Karen Strom received her Juris Doctor from Hofstra Law School in 1988 and was previously a partner in a Garden City law firm specializing in real property tax review proceedings and condemnation law.
+Karen founded the law firm of Schroder & Strom, LLP in January 2000.
 She is a member of the New York Bar (1989) as well as the Connecticut (1989) and New Jersey (1996) Bars.
 She is also admitted to practice before the U.S. District Court for the District of New Jersey (1996) and Eastern District of New York (1990).

 Karen has written and lectured extensively throughout the state on the topic of real property taxes, as well as on the issue of contaminated properties in valuation proceedings.